Configuring Additional Settings for a

 User Connection Settings

-default, the duration is set to 1 day.
-The maximum
+client is disconnected.
+By default, the duration is set to 1 day.
+The valid

 Note: After exceeding the